 The finance department of the Company includes the team that performs the valuations of financial assets and liabilities required for financial reporting purposes, including level 3 fair values.
-The team reports directly to the chief financial officer of Parent (CFO).
+The team reports directly to the Chief Financial Officer (CFO) of SIS Limited (formerly known as Security and Intelligence Services (India) Limited), ultimate holding company.
 Discussions of valuation processes and results are held between the CFO and the valuation team at least once every 3 months, in line with the Company's quarterly reporting period.
 External valuer's assistance is also taken for valuation purposes where required.

-The main level 3 inputs used by the Company are derived and evaluated as follows:
+The main level 3 inputs for investment in equity shares of unquoted companies used by the Company are derived and evaluated as follows: